gunnarvoet/sp-data-archive-towyo/readme.md

 Data are stored in human-readable format at https://osf.io/uaem3/.

 A repository containing data in git-annex / datalad format is located at https://osf.io/j47pk/ and connected to this repository.
-Clone the bare dataset repository via:
+To access the data this way, clone the bare dataset repository via:
 ```
 datalad clone https://github.com/gunnarvoet/sp-data-archive-towyo
 ```